 Government regulation significantly affects the ownership and operation of our vessels.
 Our vessels are subject to international conventions and national, state and local laws and regulations in force in international waters and the countries in which they operate or are registered, including environmental protection requirements governing the management and disposal of hazardous substances and wastes, the cleanup of oil spills and the management of other contamination, air emissions, water discharges and ballast water.
 These laws and regulations include the International Convention for Prevention of Pollution from Ships, the International Convention for Safety of Life at Sea ("SOLAS") and implementing regulations adopted by the IMO, the E.U. and other international, national and local regulatory bodies.
 They also include laws and regulations in the jurisdictions where our vessels travel and in the ports where our vessels call.
 In the U.S., the requirements include OPA 90, the U.S. Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA"), the U.S. Clean Water Act ("CWA") and U.S. Clean Air Act ("CAA").
-Compliance with these environmental protection requirements can impose significant cost and expense, including the cost of vessel modifications and implementation of certain operating procedures.
+Compliance with these environmental protection requirements has imposed significant cost and expense, including the cost of vessel modifications and implementation of certain operating procedures.
 Our fleet complies with all current requirements.
-However, we anticipate incurring significant vessel modification expenditures in the current or subsequent fiscal years to comply with certain requirements, including mainly the installation of BWTS and Scrubbers.
-Under our Management Agreements, our Managers have assumed technical management responsibility for our fleet, including compliance with all applicable government and other regulations.
-If the Management Agreements with our Managers terminate, we would attempt to hire another party to assume this responsibility.
-In the event of termination, we might be unable to hire another party to perform these and other services for the present fee structure and related costs.
-However, due to the nature of our relationship with our Managers, we do not expect our Management Agreements to be terminated early.
+However, we incurred significant vessel modification expenditures in 2019 and we anticipate to incur additional expenditures in the current or subsequent fiscal years to comply with certain requirements, including mainly the installation of BWTS and Scrubbers.
+In 2019, we installed Scrubbers in 15 vessels and we expect to install five additional Scrubbers in 2020.
+The installation of the remaining five Scrubbers and related capital expenditure is expected to be both time consuming and costly and may be delayed by the 2019-nCoV outbreak, which has caused delays in the resumption of shipyard operations following the Chinese New Year and a shortage of personnel to perform Scrubber installations.
+If we fail to timely install the Scrubbers in the vessels that we have scheduled to, then we may not realize any return, or we may realize a lower return on our investment in Scrubbers than that which we expected, which could have a material adverse effect on our results of operations, cash flows and financial position.
+The construction of new building vessels and scheduled ship repairs and upgrades, including Scrubber and BWTS installations, has been delayed as a result of the impact of outbreak on the Chinese workforce.
+Many Chinese repair yards have declared force majeure, which may extend the duration or delay scheduled dry-dockings, intermediate or special surveys of certain vessels, which in turn may affect the renewal of vessels' certificates.
+The Company has scheduled several yard repairs during 2020 and has already rescheduled a number of them for a later time.
+Failure to timely complete such yard repairs or the extension of their duration may affect our results of operations.